 Genetic abnormalities: Chromosomes, including the sex chromosomes, may be abnormal.
 Sex chromosome abnormalities include Turner syndrome Turner Syndrome Turner syndrome is a sex chromosome abnormality in which girls are born with one of their two X chromosomes partially or completely missing.
 Turner syndrome is caused by the deletion of part... read more , disorders that confer a Y chromosome (which normally occurs only in males), and Fragile X syndrome Fragile X Syndrome Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.
 Chromosomes are structures within cells that contain DNA and many... read more .

 Autoimmune disorders: The body produces abnormal antibodies that attack the body’s tissues, including the ovaries.
-Examples are thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid.
-Hashimoto thyroiditis results when the body attacks the cells of the thyroid gland—an autoimmune reaction.
-At first... read more , vitiligo Vitiligo Vitiligo is a loss of melanocytes that causes patches of skin to turn white.
+Examples are thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid gland.
+Hashimoto thyroiditis results when antibodies in the body attacks the cells of the thyroid gland—an autoimmune... read more , vitiligo Vitiligo Vitiligo is a loss of melanocytes that causes patches of skin to turn white.
 Patches of whitened skin are present on various parts of the body.
 Doctors usually base the diagnosis on the appearance... read more , and myasthenia gravis Myasthenia Gravis Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.
 Myasthenia gravis results from malfunction of the... read more .

-Metabolic disorders: Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more and diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Metabolic disorders: Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more and diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more are examples.